stvkoch/graphqlizejs/README.md

 - No?
 Then checkout the site http://docs.sequelizejs.com/

-You can do a lot of things with sequelize and Graphqlizejs automagic generate graphql datatype and resolvers from your models
+You can do a lot of things with sequelizejs and Graphqlizejs automagic generate graphql datatype and resolvers from your models

 ### No patience?

-OK, let check the demo?
+OK, let's check the demo?

 #### Graphql